BloomTech-Labs/Revitalize-BE-graphQL/docs/Hosting.md

 - `ssh` signifies that we want to run an `ssh` command.
 - `root` is saying you want to be logged in as `root`. `root` is a user that comes with linux by default, and has access to all commands and files on a Linux or Unix-like OS.
-- `@157.245.187.82` is the server you're connecting to.
+- `@157.245.187.82` is the server we're connecting to.
 - Last but not least!
 If connected to the server properly you should see something like such

     ![SHH Success](https://i.imgur.com/c1kEx5e.png)

-## 3️⃣ **Installing Packages** 📦
+## 3️⃣ **Installing Node** 📦
 Now that we've Created our Droplet and have connected to it.
-Let's go ahead and install the two necessary packages to get up in running like, [Node](https://nodejs.org/en/) and [Nginx](https://www.nginx.com/).
+Let's install Node!

 **Installing the _`Node LTS`_ (Latest Stable Release).**
 1) change to the home directory<br>